Mung bean: Description

-Morphology

-Mung bean (Vigna radiata) is a plant species of Fabaceae which is also known as green gram.
-It is sometimes confused with black gram (Vigna mungo) for their similar morphology, though they are two different species.
-The green gram is an annual vine with yellow flowers and fuzzy brown pods.
-There are three subgroups of Vigna radiata, including one cultivated (Vigna radiata subsp. radiata) and two wild ones (Vigna radiata subsp.
-Sublobata and Vigna radiata subsp. glabra).
-It has a height of about 15–125 cm.

 Mung bean has a well-developed root system.
 The lateral roots are many and slender, with root nodules grown.
 Stems are much branched, sometimes twining at the tips.
-Young stems are purple or green, and mature stems are grayish yellow or brown.
+Young stems are purple or green, and mature stems are grayish-yellow or brown.
 They can be divided into erect cespitose, semi-trailing and trailing types.
 Wild types tend to be prostrate while cultivated types are more erect.

 Leaves are ovoid or broad-ovoid, cotyledons die after emergence, and ternate leaves are produced on two single leaves.
 The leaves are 6–12 cm long and 5–10 cm wide.
-Racemes with yellow flowers are borne in the axils and tips of the leaves, with 10-25 flowers per pedicel, self-pollinated.
-The fruits are elongated cylindrical or flat cylindrical pods, usually 30-50 per plant.
-The pods are 5–10 cm long and 0.4-0.6 cm wide and contain 12-14 septum-separated seeds, which are either green, yellow, brown or blue and can be cylindrical or spherical in shape.
+Racemes with yellow flowers are borne in the axils and tips of the leaves, with 10–25 flowers per pedicel, self-pollinated.
+The fruits are elongated cylindrical or flat cylindrical pods, usually 30–50 per plant.
+The pods are 5–10 cm long and 0.4–0.6 cm wide and contain 12–14 septum-separated seeds, which can be either cylindrical or spherical in shape, and green, yellow, brown, or blue in color.
 Seed colors and presence or absence of a rough layer are used to distinguish different types of mung bean.

 Growth stages

 Germination is typically within 4–5 days, but the actual rate varies according to the amount of moisture introduced during the germination stage.
 It is epigeal, with the stem and cotyledons emerging from the seedbed.

 After germination, the seed splits, and a soft, whitish root grows.
 Mung bean sprouts are harvested during this stage.
-If not harvested, it develops a root system, then a green stem which contains two leaves shoots up from the soil.
-After that, seed pods begin to form on its branches, with 10-15 seeds contained in each pod.
+If not harvested, it develops a root system, then a green stem which contains two leaves and shoots up from the soil.
+After that, seed pods begin to form on its branches, with 10–15 seeds contained in each pod.

 The maturation can take up to 60 days.
-Once matured, it can reach up to 30 inches (76 cm) tall, with multiple branches with seed pods.
+It can reach up to 76 cm (30 in) tall, with multiple branches with seed pods.
 Most of the seed pods become darker, while some remain green.